-But there is a third important approach: get rid of the queries that are serving no purpose.
+But there is a third important approach: get rid of the queries that serve no purpose.
 Because they add work to the server, they probably make requests slower, they could lock rows, and they could consume enough CPU and memory to increase the cost of our servers.

-performance_schema will help to find those queries.
+performance_schema will help find those queries.
 It needs to be enabled.

 Performance Schema and useless queries